rakeshcoder2004/DAA_Module_19/EX 1D Linear search.md

 # EX 1D Linear search
-## DATE:

 ## AIM:
-To Write a python program to implement linear search on the given tuple
+To write a python program for a search function with parameter list name and the value to be searched using string values.

 ## Algorithm
 1. Loop through each element in the tuple.
-2. Compare the current element with the target value x.
+2.Compare the current element with the target value x.
-3. If the element matches x, print that the element was found and stop the search.
+3.If the element matches x, print that the element was found and stop the search.
-4. If no match is found after checking all elements, print that the element was not found.
+4.If no match is found after checking all elements, print that the element was not found.
-5. End the function.
+5.End the function.

 ## Program:
 ```
 /*
 Program to implement a search function with parameter list name and the value to be searched using string values.
-Developed by: Danish Nicho N
+Developed by: Rakesh V
-Register Number: 212222040030
+Register Number: 212222110036
 */
 ```
 ```